FyroxEngine/rg3d.rs/index.markdown

 - **Lots of examples** covering various aspects of the engine.
 - **Production ready** - it is possible to build almost any kind of game.
 - **Documentation and tutorials** - it's easy start making your own game!
-- **Hierarchical model resources** - combine multiple assets in prefabs and engine will do the rest of the work.
+- **Hierarchical prefabs** - combine multiple assets in prefabs and engine will do the rest of the work.

 ## [Fyroxed](https://github.com/FyroxEngine/Fyrox/tree/master/editor)